devfile/devfile-web/libs/docs/src/docs/2.2.0/create-devfiles-with-templates.md

 description: Creating Devfiles With Templates
 ---

-With most dev tools, you can utilize the devfile registry to fetch the stacks you need to begin development of your project.
+Most dev tools can utilize the devfile registry to fetch the stacks needed to begin development on projects.
-Sometimes however you might need to create your devfile from scratch or create your own template devfile for your stack.
+Sometimes however there might be a need to create a devfile from scratch or create custom devfile template(s).
 This guide will run through starting from a minimum devfile and build into sample templates for common use cases.

 ## Prerequisites